 Negligence is the legal term for failing to act how an “ordinary person” would in similar circumstances.
 For example, if another driver caused a car crash by speeding on I-680, they’d be considered negligent for not following the speed limit.

 While no two Youngstown personal injury cases will be the same, proving that negligence occurred requires:

 Establishing negligence to an insurance company or court takes evidence.
-At KNR, we accomplish this with medical and financial documents, witness reports, and expert testimony.
+At KNR, our Youngstown injury attorneys accomplish this with medical and financial documents, witness reports, and expert testimony.

 Ohio follows the “modified comparative negligence rule,” where your degree of responsibility for an accident lowers your potential compensation.